sagemath/trac_to_gh/Issue 8276.md

 # Issue 8276: The one of MatrixSpace can be changed !

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8276

 Original creator: hivert